-This study indicates that the number of persons with ethnic medicine knowledge is relatively high in the old generation.
-The elderly tribes people are a treasured source of ethnic medicine knowledge.
+This study found that the number of persons with ethnic medicine knowledge is relatively high in the old generation.
+The elderly tribes' people are a treasured source of ethnic medicine knowledge.
 But unfortunately, they are very reluctant to transfer this knowledge to the next generation.
 This trend can be seen clearly throughout this research.
 The young and middle-aged persons have shared less number of medicinal plants and their uses compared to elders.
-The treatment and cure is blended with the beliefs and rituals of the tribal community.
-Therefore, the knowledgeable elders were very much hesitant to pass their knowledge to the younger generation as they didn't find such religiousness in the younger generation.
+The treatment and cure are blended with the beliefs and rituals of the tribal community.
+Therefore, the knowledgeable elders were very much hesitant to pass their knowledge to the younger generation as they did not find such religiousness in the younger generation.
 This may result in the permanent loss of this valuable knowledge.
-Therefore efforts should be taken to document entire traditional knowledge including knowledge related to ethnic medicines.
+Therefore efforts should be taken to document the entire tribal knowledge including knowledge related to ethnic medicines.
 Awareness should be given to elders by convincing them about the value and possibilities of this knowledge.
 Few younger tribesmen were highly passionate about proper documentation of this knowledge.
-Such members have to be encouraged and entrusted to collect these data, and a repository needs to be maintained at each district level.
+Such members have to be encouraged and entrusted to preserve this knowledge base and a repository needs to be maintained at each district level.
+The rapid rate at which the existing traditional knowledge is becoming obsolete, eroded, and pushed to oblivion has to be checked for conserving and improving the natural resources.
+The conservation and utilization of this traditional knowledge will help in new crop domestication and crop diversification [13].